 Lee Enterprises owns and publishes the Winston-Salem Journal.
 According to Open Secrets, Lee Enterprises donated 88% of its money to Republican politicians from 1990 until 2016.
 However, during the 2020 election cycle, they donated 70% to Democratic candidates and causes.
 Advertising and subscription fees generate revenue.

 Analysis / Bias

 In review, the Winston-Salem Journal reports local news through staff writers and uses minimally loaded wording such as this: Some businesses struggle with Business 40 closure.
-USA and world news is syndicated from the Associated Press.
+USA and world news is syndicated by the Associated Press.
 A review of the editorial page shows a left-leaning bias in story selection.
-Further, the newspaper has endorsed Republican candidates in the past, but in 2012 they endorsed Barack Obama and in 2016 they endorsed Libertarian Presidential Candidate Gary Johnson.
-In general, the Winston-Salem Journal reports news with minimal bias but presents a left-leaning bias editorially.
+Further, the newspaper has endorsed Republican candidates in the past, but in 2012 it endorsed Barack Obama, and in 2016 they endorsed Libertarian Presidential Candidate Gary Johnson.